maoyingsen/architecture_pattern/README.md

 <img src="Allocation_system.PNG" alt="Allocation_System" style="zoom:75%;" />

 Now we build a simple domain model that can allocate orders to batches of stock.
-Below is the related **domain knowlege** for the allocation system.
+Below is the related **domain knowlege（领域知识）** for the allocation system.

 * Customers place orders.
 An order is identified by an order reference and comprises multiple order lines, where each line has  SKU and a quantity.
 * Purchasing department orders small batches of stock.
 A batch of stock has a unique ID called a reference, a SKU, and a quantity.